 We’ve been working on the boat and we’re hoping to launch soon.
 The tired and torn cushions are already with a local upholster (I chose Loft Indigo by Sunbrella for the new cushions – I’m definitely going for a different look, design-wise!).
 I snapped some photos the day we purchased the boat and already it’s looking so much cleaner.
 While Hubby has been tinkering with the engine, I’ve been scrubbing, decluttering and oiling wood.
 On one particularly frigid day, soaking wet from the rain and wearing five layers of old coats I stole from my parents’ basement, I had shimmied into the quarter birth and was oiling the teak.
 I shouted to Hubby, “this sucks!”
 But then I thought for a moment and yelled again, “this is what sailing is going to be like, isn’t it?
 Cold, wet, and oiling teak”.

 We laughed because while we know that’s partly true, we also know it’s going to be amazing!
 We even bought an aerial camera so I can bring you all along for the ride – minus the motion sickness and endless teak oiling.
-For now, here’s a tour of the “before” – with better photos and a video tour coming once the sailboat is looking a little more…shipshape 😉
+For now, here’s a tour of the “before” of our Ticon 30 – with better photos and a video tour coming once the sailboat is looking a little more…shipshape 😉

 Actually, this is what I saw first: